You can import your W-2 info directly from your employer.

 - Open or continue your return in TurboTax.

 - Select the menu icon in the upper left.

-- Select Federal, and then Wages & Income.
+- Select Federal followed by Wages & Income.

 - Find the Wages and Salaries section and select Wages and Salaries.

 - A W-2 screen will open.
 On this screen you can add, edit, or delete a W-2.
-Select Add or the three dots next to the name of a W-2 you've already entered to Edit.
+Select Add a W-2 or Add another W-2.

 - Enter the 9-digit Employer ID Number from your W-2, then swipe left to the next screen.

 - If your employer is a TurboTax partner, we will lead you through the steps to import your W-2.

 - If your employer isn't a TurboTax partner, or if you're otherwise unable to import your W-2 you'll be prompted to either Snap a photo of your W-2 or Type it in.

 If you don't have your employer's EIN or would prefer to skip the import options, just skip that screen.
 You'll then have the option to type in your W-2 information manually.